Help for non-English speakers

 This policy will be communicated to our school community in the following ways

 - Available publicly on our school’s website

-- Included in induction processes for relevant staff
+- Included in induction processes for relevant volunteers

 - Made available in hard copy from school administration upon request

 Glen Waverley South Primary School policies and resources relevant to this policy include:

 - Visitors Policy

 - Child Safet Policy

 - Child Safety Responding and Reporting Obligations Policy and Procedures

 - Inclusion and Diversity Policy